mahi6299/Portfolio/README.md

 # Portfolio
-## This is my own protfolio using HTML5 , CSSt.
+## This is my own protfolio using HTML5 , CSS.